TatianaNoug/Rift-Data/README.md

 As the app is a desktop app and use a GUI, we can't deploy it using Docker, but we wanted to include Docker in this project so you will be able to query the demo part of our database using Docker.

 ## The Future

-We want to implement the charts section.
-In this section, you will find a integration of MongoBD charts to see graphics about the statistics of a specific role, or champion.

 We also want to implement machine learning using spark.

 We asked Riot to obtains an API so we can request specific APIs but we don't have any response now but we we will get one we will use 3 specific API calls to add more data in our database.
 We will crawl the data from at least all challenger matches.